 Alternatively, there may be an ongoing investigation into your company that has led to the suspension of its strike-off.
 If this is the case, you will need to resolve the issues under investigation before your company can be struck off theregister.

 Finally, your company’s strike-off may have been suspended due to a change in the law or other regulatory requirements.
 In this case, you will need to ensure that your company complies with the new requirements before it can be struck off.

-If you are not sure why your company’s strike-off has been suspended, you should contact the Companies House for further information.
+If you are not sure why your company’s voluntary strike-off action has been suspended, you should contact the Companies House for further information.

 The first thing you need to do is find our who suspended the action, you should make contact with Companies House directly and they will be able to tell you the nature of the objection and who made it.
 This is important because only then can you clear the specific impediment to your strike off being accepted.